Kotlin/kotlin-by-example/examples/09_Kotlin_JS/06_HtmlBuilder.md

 # Html Builder

-Kotlin provides you with a option to describe structured data in a declarative style with _builders_.
+Kotlin provides you with an option to describe structured data in a declarative style with _builders_.

 Below is an example of a type-safe Groovy-style builder.
-In this example we show how to describe an HTML page in Kotlin.
+In this example, we will describe an HTML page in Kotlin.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3" data-target-platform="canvas" data-output-height="400">